-The project will follow the list approach to meet the onsite stormwater management requirement.
+The project will follow the list approach (List 3 for flow control exempt projects) to meet the onsite stormwater management requirement.
 Section 4, below contains an itemized explanation of infeasibility for each stormwater BMP in priority, as required.
-Generally, infiltration is infeasible and the project area does not contain flow path for dispersion.
-Clarify-the landscape plans are
+Generally, infiltration is infeasible due to high groundwater.
+The landscape plan does contain permeable pavers which will provide unquantified benefits.

-2.6 MINIMUM REQUIREMENT #6 - RUNOFF TREATMENT/
+2.6 MINIMUM REQUIREMENT #6 - RUNOFF TREATMENT

-The standard level of stormwater treatment triggered for this project is Enhanced Treatment.
-Runoff from the project will be treated by a Modular Wetland Linear (MWL), by Contech, prior to discharging to the public MS4.
-MWL is GULD approved by Ecology for Enhanced Treatment.
+The Puyallup River is a basic receiving water downstream of the Carbon River.
+The standard level of stormwater treatment triggered for this project is Basic Treatment.
+Runoff from the project will be treated by a Modular Wetland Linear (MWL), by Contech, prior to discharging to the public storm.
+MWL is GULD approved by for Basic Treatment.
 The offline 15-minute peak water treatment rate was calculated using WWHM for sizing of the filter BMP.